gjohansson-ST/sector/readme.md

 last update: 2020-06-01
 ---

-# NOT YET COMPLETED!
-LOCK DOOR AND TOOGLE ALARM NOT COMPLETE

 Integrates with Swedish Sector Alarm home alarm system.
 Currently supporting alarm, doorlock and temperature sensors

-To add Sector Alarm to your installation, add the following to your `configuration.yaml` file:

 ## Installation

 Create a new folder under `custom_components` called `sector`.
 Upload the `***.py`-files to the newly created folder.
-Then updated you configuration as per above before restarting your Home Assistant.
+Then update your configuration as per below before restarting your Home Assistant.

+To add Sector Alarm to your installation, add the following to your `configuration.yaml` file:

 ```yaml
 # Example configuration.yaml entry